voideditor/void/extensions/void/README.md

 # Welcome!

-Welcome!
-This file is where we track our TODOs.
+This is where we track our TODOs.
 Feel free to add to the list or help us knock out some bullet points.
 Cheers!

 ## Core